• Skip to primary navigation

 Irish Barmbrack (Fruit Bread) Recipe

-Traditional Irish Barmbrack (Fruit Bread) without yeast is the best raisin bread you'll ever bake and it's incredibly easy to make too!
-It's so addictively delicious that there's no sense waiting for an Irish holiday to roll around to enjoy this amazing bread!
-Bake it up any day of the year, or for the holidays that barmbrack is a traditional part of including St. Patrick's Day, Halloween, and New Year's Day!
+Traditional Irish Barmbrack (Fruit Bread) is the best raisin bread you'll ever bake.
+It's incredibly easy to make and needs no yeast.
+It's so delicious that there's no sense waiting for an Irish holiday to roll around to enjoy this amazing bread.
+Bake it up anytime or for the holidays that barmbrack is a traditional part of, including St. Patrick's Day, Halloween, and New Year's Day!

 Check out this recipe